jdjakub/phd-thesis/all-tech-dims.md

 The work required to use custom language-like notation beyond syntax, not counting that required to implement the rendering and interaction.
 Most programming languages, \ac{COLA}, and OMeta get an infinite score here, while MPS\ \parencite{MPS} and Eco\ \parencite{Eco} score low.

 ## Dimension: custom notation effort
 The work required to use custom graphical notation beyond what we called "language-like" notations, not counting that required to implement the rendering and interaction.
-Only Eco, owing to a screenshot showing inclusion of a picture, scores non-infinite on this dimension.
+Eco, owing to a screenshot showing inclusion of a picture, scores non-infinite on this dimension.
 From their discussion in Section\ 9.2 of \ \textcite{Eco}, it is likely to score High or Moderate rather than Low because arbitrary graphical notations are a novel unexplored use case for the system for which it has not been optimised.
+On the other hand, the Glamorous Toolkit\ \parencite{GToolkit} appears built to support arbitrary graphics in its text editor interfaces, suggesting a lower value on this dimension.

 ## References
 *Cognitive Dimensions of Notations* \parencite{CogDims} provide a comprehensive framework for analysing individual notations, while our focus here is on how multiple notations are related and how they are structured.
 It is worth noting that the Cognitive Dimensions also define _secondary notation_, but in a different sense to ours.
 For them, secondary notation refers to whether a notation allows including redundant information such as colour or comments for readability purposes.